Owez/devconf/README.md

 ## Configuring/Customising for yourself

 Change `CONFIGS` and `PACKAGES` in devconf.py to what you want.
-If you want to run anything before the process automatically, put it in `run_before.sh` which is ran before the rest or `run_after.sh` which is ran after everything has completed.
+If you want to run anything before the process automatically, put it in `run_before.sh` which is ran before the rest, `run_mid.sh` which is ran after apt packages are installed but before configs are applied and finally `run_after.sh`, which is ran after everything has completed.